The case for stories to document a child’s learning journey

 Enter Learning Stories

-Learning stories are a different way to document learning and collect evidence of learning progress.
-They are a formative assessment method, these days called assessment for learning.
+Learning Stories are a different way to document learning, and really, by extension a different approach to teaching.
+They are a formative assessment method, called assessment for learning.

-Learning stories are almost always about a child’s success, a learning growth moment – where the child is the hero.
-Learning stories have three parts:
+Learning stories are almost always about a child’s success, a strength or learning growth moment – where the child is the hero.
+Learning Stories have three parts:

 - The story